nicocrm/aqueduct-sync/README.md

     },
     // in prepare, we can reference all fields from the local source, but fields that are not
     // listed in fields will be removed
-    // the record will have the "unmapped" (local) names
+    // the record will have the "unmapped" (local) names: prepare happens BEFORE picking/mapping
-    // this will be called for new records, even before they are actually inserted in the store,
-    // so it should not be an expensive operation (or it should be cached)
-    // it must return a record, not a promise
+    // it can return a cleaned record or a promise to one
     // the function will be invoked with the scope set to the pipe configuration object
     // action will be "insert" or "update"
     // when this is called for an update, the data will contain only the values that are being
     // modified as part of that update
     // The result will be merged with the existing record, retrieved from the remote, before being
     // finally sent to the remote update method
-    prepare: function(rec, action) {
+    prepare: function(rec, action, localConnection) {
       return {
         ...rec,
         EstimatedAmount: rec.Amount